nestauk/asf_core_data/README.md

     generate_and_save_mcs()

 This requires processed EPC data to be saved locally as set out by the requirements in the section above.

+To produce a new processed version of installer data on S3, run `generate_and_save_mcs` as above, then using a Companies House API key run

+    python asf_core_data/pipeline/mcs/process/process_mcs_installers.py -key [API KEY]

 ### Installations <a name="mcs_installations"></a>